 When you buy a home with a VA loan, you’ll be “cashing in” some or all of your VA entitlement.
 In order to restore that entitlement for future home purchases, you’ll usually need to sell your house and pay off the loan in full.
 You’ll also need to submit some reinstatement paperwork to the VA beforehand.

-There’s no limit to the number of times you can restore your full entitlement and get a new VA loan.
-That is, as long as you meet the program’s eligibility requirements for each home purchase.
+You can use a VA loan as many times as you want, as long as you meet the program’s eligibility requirements for each home purchase.
 For example, you must be purchasing a primary residence since investment properties aren’t VA-eligible.
 You’ll also need to meet your lender’s financial requirements and have enough entitlement for the home you plan on buying, as we mentioned earlier.

 There are, however, some additional details to keep in mind.
 If you’ve had a short sale, foreclosure, or bankruptcy, you may have to wait for one to two years before you can buy a home with a VA loan again.
 You may also lose that portion of your VA entitlement, which could be a limitation if you don’t have enough left over.

 If you’ve bought a VA loan home in the past, you can expect your upfront VA funding fee to be a bit higher the next time around.
 The VA typically charges borrowers this fee to cover the cost of the loan program.
 Your funding fee is a certain percentage of the loan amount.
 The exact percentage depends on your military status, down payment amount (if any), and if you got a VA loan before.

 Though uncommon, it can be possible to have more than one VA loan home at the same time.
 The simplest case is if your VA mortgage is already paid in full.
 You may be able to get one-time permission to restore your entitlement and keep the home as a rental property.